redhat-cop/infra.aap_configuration/roles/projects/README.md

 ### Secure Logging Variables
 The following Variables compliment each other.
 If Both variables are not set, secure logging defaults to false.
-The role defaults to False as normally the add organization task does not include sensative information.
+The role defaults to False as normally the add projects task does not include sensative information.
 tower_configuration_projects_secure_logging defaults to the value of tower_configuration_secure_logging if it is not explicitly called.
 This allows for secure logging to be toggled for the entire suite of configuration roles with a single variable, or for the user to selectively use it.

 |Variable Name|Default Value|Required|Description|